lsst-tstn/tstn-028/index.rst

 -  The Quality of Service (QoS) dictates how messages are delivered under different network scenarios.

-   DDS has an extremely rich QoS system with several configuration parameters.
+   DDS has an extremely rich QoS system with many configuration parameters.
    Nevertheless, while this might sound like a desirable feature at a first glance, it has some serious implications.
    To begin with, a large number of configuration parameters also means higher complexity, which makes it harder to predict the system behavior under unexpected conditions.
    We have encountered many problems that were traced to unexpected behavior caused by QoS settings.